-To manage its right-of-way in a thoughtful manner, the City of Lake Stevens has adopted this process for the deployment of small cell and microcell technology.
+To manage its right-of-way in a thoughtful manner, the City of Lake Stevens has adopted this process for the deployment of small wireless facilities.
+Sections 14.62.130 through 14.62.210 shall not apply to the deployment of small wireless facilities.
 The process balances the need to accommodate new and evolving technologies with the preservation of the natural and aesthetic environment of the city while complying with the requirements of state and federal law.
-Service providers who seek to utilize the public right-of-way for small cell deployment to provide wireless communication, data transmission or other related services to the citizens of the city must have a valid franchise to provide the specific service seeking to utilize the right-of-way and a right-of-way permit to deploy the technology.
-Entities with franchises who wish to utilize a small cell deployment to upgrade or expand their existing services shall utilize the processes set forth in this chapter to deploy their technology and obtain design approval of specific installations.
+Service providers who seek to utilize the public right-of-way for small wireless deployment to provide wireless communication, data transmission or other related services to the citizens of the city must have a valid franchise to provide the specific service seeking to utilize the right-of-way and a right-of-way permit to deploy the technology.
+Entities with franchises who wish to utilize a small wireless deployment to upgrade or expand their existing services shall utilize the processes set forth in this chapter to deploy their technology and obtain design approval of specific installations.
 A right-of-way permit in addition to Land use permit is required for small wireless deployment under the franchise.
 An entity without a franchise shall apply for a consolidated permit which shall be processed concurrently as one master permit within the meaning of RCW 35.99.010(3) and 35.99.030.
 For entities with a valid franchise, see Section 14.62.240.

-- (a) Nothing in this chapter revises or diminishes the rights and obligations of an existing franchise. - (b) The term "small cell deployment" shall include the deployment of small cell facilities, microcells and small cell networks as those terms are defined by RCW 80.36.375. - (c) Existing franchisees with franchises that do not specifically permit small cell and/or micro cell deployment shall be required to either amend their existing franchise or enter a new franchise with the city.
+- (a) Nothing in this chapter revises or diminishes the rights and obligations of an existing franchise. - (b) The term "small wireless deployment" shall include the deployment of small wireless facilities and small wireless networks as those terms are defined by this chapter. - (c) Existing franchisees with franchises that do not specifically permit small wireless deployment shall be required to either amend their existing franchise or enter a new franchise with the city.

-14.62.230 Review process.
+14.62.230 Review process

-The following provisions relate to applications for a franchise or right-of-way permit for small cell deployments:
+The following provisions relate to applications for a franchise or right-of-way permit for small wireless deployments:

-(a) Review of Facilities.
+- (a) Review of Facilities.
 Review of the site locations proposed by the applicant shall be governed by the provisions of 47 USC Section 253 and 47 USC Section 332 and applicable case law.
 Applicants for franchises and the right-of-way permits which implement the franchise shall be treated in a competitively neutral and nondiscriminatory manner with other service providers utilizing supporting infrastructure which is functionally equivalent, that is, service providers whose facilities are similarly situated in terms of structure, placement or cumulative impacts.
 Franchise and right-of-way permit review under this chapter shall neither prohibit nor have the effect of prohibiting the ability of an applicant to provide telecommunications services.